maclo4/Unity-Alien-Fighting-Game/README.md

 # Unity Fighting-Game (In progress)

 This is a fighting game that I've been working on for fun in my free time.
 Its definitely not complete but here are some images to show where its currently at.
+I plan on pretty much completely redoing all the animations, this is my first try animating so I'm hoping second try is better.
+Anyways, I'm looking for a job so if you're a recruiter for a job that I applied for, take a look.

 ## Game Overview